PFTL/website/content/blog/13_storing_data.rst

         for data in x:
             f.write(str(data)+'\n')

 If you open the file again, you will see that all your data points are nicely stacked on top of each other.
 You will also notice that not all values have the same length.
 For example you will find elements such as ``0.01``, ``0.005``, and ``0.17500000000000002``.
 The first two make sense, however the third one may seem odd.
 The last digit in that number is given because of floating-point errors.
-You can read more about it in the `Oracle website <https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_ (more technical) or `on Wikipedia <https://en.wikipedia.org/wiki/Floating-point_arithmetic#Floating-point_numbers>`_ (more general public).
+You can read more about it in the `Oracle website <https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_ (more technical) or `on Wikipedia <https://en.wikipedia.org/wiki/Floating-point_arithmetic#Floating-point_numbers>`_ (more general public oriented).

 Formatting the output
 ---------------------
 One of the most important things to consider when writing data to disk is how to structure it in order to make it easy to read afterwards.
 In the section above, we have seen that if you don't append a new line character after every value, they get printed one after the other, on the same line.
-This makes your data almost imposible to read back.
+This makes your data almost impossible to read back.
 Since every number has a different length, you can't break the line into blocks, etc.

 Formatting the output is therefore very important to give sense to your data in the long run.
 Python offers different ways for formatting strings.
 I will choose the one I normally employ, but you are free to explore other alternatives.
 Let's first adapt the example above, with ``format``.
 You can print every value to a different line like this: